alvaro-escalante/nodejs-design-patterns/exercise_3.1/README.md

 Also I think the whole point of having the `this.emit('fileread', file)` was to be use on this excercises so I just kept that line where is at, as with `fs/promises` I don't need `process.nextTick()` and used that event as my `.on` method.

+I have also added a data file that does not contain a regex match, another `event` for unmatched and change to `process.stdout.write` instead of `console.log` to print in one line.

 Using npm